slochower/nonequilibrium-barrier/all-sections.md

 COBYLA in particular handles the bounds and produces highly optimized surfaces after just a few iterations.

 ## Optimization of a surface for maximum force

+## Outline

+1. Surface with and without a barrier

+2. Family of curves showing force on the barrier as a function of height and position of the barrier.

+3. Optimization of a surface for flux and force with and without a barrier.

+### Ideas

+1. MD and umbrella sampling of a Feringa-type motor.

+2. pH change can be modeled as a change in substrate concentration, for our purposes.

+3. Can the experimental groups synthesize motors based on an energy surface?

+4. CD can be a platform -- a scaffold -- for building, but it will be hard to figure out the appropriate assays.